Bruce Willis, diagnosed with aphasia, steps away from acting

 Willis had been working steadily and frequently.
 Renowned for films like “Die Hard,” “Pulp Fiction” and “The Sixth Sense,” Willis has in recent years churned out straight-to-video thrillers.
 Last year, he starred in a staggering eight films.
 Most came and went quietly, including titles like “Cosmic Sin,” “Out of Death” and “Deadlock.”

-Most recently, Willis starred in last month’s “Gasoline Alley” and “A Day to Die,” released in early March.
+Most recently, Willis starred in February’s “Gasoline Alley” and “A Day to Die,” released in early March.
 Willis has already shot at least six more films due out in 2022 and 2023, including “Die Like Lovers,” “Corrective Measures” and “The Wrong Place.”